 Tamil Nadu Hotels Association to hold B2B expo in October

-- ▪Restaurants in Tamil Nadu increased food prices by 5% to 10% due to rising commercial LPG cylinder prices.
+- ▪Restaurants have increased food prices by only 5% to 10% due to rising commercial LPG cylinder prices.

 Opening excerpt (first ~120 words) tap to expand